crypto-fam/Test/README.md

-## Installation script :
+## Installation Script

 This is a complete guide to setup a Masternode for Veco Coin.
 The method used here is to use a "cold" Windows wallet with a "hot" Ubuntu 16.04 Linux VPS.
-The reason for this is so your coins will be safe in your Windows wallet offline and the VPS will host the Masternode, but will not hold any coins.
+The reason for this is so your coins will be safe in your Windows wallet offline and the VPS will host the Masternode but will not hold any coins.

 ## Requirements

 1. Download the latest Veco Windows wallet [**here**](https://github.com/VecoOfficial/Veco/releases)
-2. Exactly 1000 VECO coins sent to a new recieving address
+2. Exactly 1000 VECO coins sent to a new receiving address
 3. Download and install Putty [**here**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)